 So, you've gone wide and international with your ebook distribution, and your print edition is in Ingram's database, making it available to a fair chunk of the world's bookstores, both physical and online.
 Your dashboards that list your titles with your various distributors all look fine and dandy.
-You given them your books, and they're making sure they're getting into the world's bookstores.
+You've given them your books, and they're making sure they're getting into the world's bookstores.

 Time to sit back, proud of your books' availability in online stores all over the world, right?